vboussange/PhDthesis/draft/conclusion.md

 - Predictions and applications in the face of climate change
 - consider different species affected by eco-evolutionary processes and understand consequences at the ecosystem scale.
 A possible venue for that is the framework of Nordbotten with gaussian approximations.
 - calibration of model and prediction of response to climate change \cite{Feng2018}
+- use of data : Local ecosystem surveys, such as marine trawling surveys or local terrestrial surveys (\cite{Pinsky2013,Dornelas2018,Burrows2019} and references therein), provide time series that are generally shallow in time but composed of many replicates \cite{Hsieh2008,Clark2015}, in part due to the practical difficulties of long-term monitoring \cite{Ye2016}.

 #### Econobiology for engineering a sustainable economy
 - Autocatalytic loops, recently promoted as fundamental principles of ecosystem organization \cite{Veldhuis2018}, are genuine concepts that may apply to economies \cite{King1993}.